scottfr/simulation/README.md

 sum
 ```

-Custom functions may also be defined
+Custom functions may also be defined:

 ```
 function add(x, y)